Shopify/hydrogen-v1/docs/contributing.md

 Next, visit the Shipit page for Hydrogen containing the version you intend to release, e.g. `Hydrogen v1.x-2022-07`.
 Click **Deploy** on the merge commit that was recently created.

+_Most recent stable version only_: After Shipit is finished publishing to NPM, manually [run the Stackblitz publish workflow](https://github.com/Shopify/hydrogen/actions/workflows/publish_stackblitz.yml) in GitHub against the latest stable branch.
+This is required, because GitHub will not allow a bot to kick off another GitHub Action, and the Changesets bot is the user who created the release.

 ## Releasing unstable versions

 Hydrogen maintains an `unstable` branch as a home for features and breaking changes related to the `unstable` version of the Storefront API.